deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ## Convolutional code and Viterbi decoding

 Convolutional code and turbo codes are examples of sequential codes.
-Convolutional code is proposed by ...
+Convolutional codes are introduced in 1955 by [Peter Elias](https://en.wikipedia.org/wiki/Peter_Elias).
 Turbo code is an extension of convolutional codes ... proposed by ...
 In this post, we focus on convolutional codes and learning the decoder for them; we will look into turbo codes in the next post.

 ### Convolutional coding